sachnaror/report_creator/ReadME.md

-# Django API Documentation with Swagger/OpenAPI
+# Django API Documentation with Swagger

 This repository contains an example Django project with API endpoints documented using Swagger/OpenAPI.
 This `README.md` file explains how to set up and use Swagger to document our Django API.